DecodeGenetics/Ratatosk/README.md

 **Does Ratatosk work with input short reads which are not paired-end reads?**

-Yes, although Ratatosk works best with input paired-end short reads.
+Yes, although Ratatosk works best with paired-end short reads in input.
 You can mix paired-end and non-paired-end reads in input as well.

-**Are the output corrected long reads in the same order as the uncorrected input long reads?**
+**Are the output corrected long reads in the same order as the input uncorrected long reads?**

-Yes if Ratatosk was run with a single thread, no otherwise.
+Yes if Ratatosk was run with a single thread, otherwise the output order is random.

+**Is it fine if my input reads contain non-{A,C,G,T} characters?**

+Yes but they won't be corrected nor used in the graph index.

 ## Troubleshooting